Expressing Sympathy

 Verb: are having

-A few subjects look plural but are really singular or vice versa.
+A few subjects look plural but are

 The news of the discovery is spreading.